ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 "Is that all you need?
 Two seconds?"
 Cat snipes, coiling her dark hair around her finger.

-Dain's eyes narrow, "Sound like you want to find out."
+Dain's eyes narrow, "Sounds like you want to find out."

 "Oh, please, you couldn't handle me."